Tableau formulas for skew Schubert polynomials: Tableau formula for type A skew Schubert polynomials

 Let $\la$ and $\mu$ be any two partitions of length at most $m$ with $\mu\subset\la$, and choose $n\geq 1$ such that $\om_\la\in S_n$.
 Let {\bf P} denote the ordered alphabet

 The symbols $(n-1)',\ldots,1'$ are said to be {\em marked}, while the rest are {\em unmarked}.

-\begin{defn} An {\em $m$-bitableau} $U$ of shape $\la/\mu$ is a filling of the boxes in $\la/\mu$ with elements of {\bf P} which is weakly increasing along each row and down each column, such that (i) the marked (resp.\ unmarked) entries are strictly increasing each down each column (resp.\ along each row), and (ii) the entries in row $i$ lie in the interval $[(\mu_i+m+1-i)',\la_i+m-i]$ for each $i\in [1,m]$.
+\begin{defn} An {\em $m$-bitableau} $U$ of shape $\la/\mu$ is a filling of the boxes in $\la/\mu$ with elements of {\bf P} which is weakly increasing along each row and down each column, such that (i) the marked (respectively, unmarked) entries are strictly increasing each down each column (respectively, along each row), and (ii) the entries in row $i$ lie in the interval $[(\mu_i+m+1-i)',\la_i+m-i]$ for each $i\in [1,m]$.
 We define